Burks scores 29 as Warriors end skid with win over Grizzlies

 Rookie Ja Morant scored 20 points for Memphis, while Dillon Brooks finished with 18.
 Brandon Clarke added 17 and Jae Crowder had 15 points along with 11 rebounds as Memphis lost its second straight.

+“We started putting stops together,” Green said.
+“Once we started putting stops together, we were able to get out and get some buckets in transition.
+Get the game in our pace.
+When you are putting three, four stops in a row together, you are able to open the lead up.”

-Memphis got the deficit to single digits at one point late in the third quarter, but Golden State never let the Grizzlies threaten in the fourth.
+Memphis got the deficit to single digits late in the third quarter for the only time in the second half, but Golden State never let the Grizzlies threaten in the fourth.
+The second-quarter onslaught left Memphis coach Taylor Jenkins talking in the same terms as he did in Sunday’s 131-114 loss to Denver: opponents hungry for a win, setting the tone early, then taking the game to another level, a level Memphis couldn’t match.

-The Warriors built their 61-46 halftime lead behind Memphis’ poor shooting and poor defense.
-Much like its blowout loss to Denver on Sunday, Memphis’ problems were evident in the second quarter when Golden State outscored the Grizzlies 26-4 to open the frame.

-The Warriors shots 51% for the half, while holding Memphis to 36%.
+“We started missing shots, and they were getting out and running on us,” Jenkins said.
+“But I felt like they played at a different level than us.”

+For the Warriors, that “level” represented the first win since Nov.
+14 against Portland.

 TIP-INS